 How a 3rd Mortgage Works and If You Should Get One

 Hey, I’m Gary, and today we’re going to break down what a third mortgage is, when it makes sense to get one, and whether it’s the right move for you.
-If you’re here, you’re probably already familiar with mortgages (you’ve likely got two already), but there’s a lot to unpack when it comes to taking on a third.
+If you’re here, you’re probably already familiar with mortgages (you’ve likely got one or two mortgages already), but there’s a lot to unpack when it comes to taking on a 3rd mortgage.

-Let’s dive into the nitty-gritty of third mortgages and how they work.
+Let’s dive into the nitty-gritty of 3rd mortgages and how they work.

 What Is a 3rd Mortgage?